Center for Public Policy

 The Commonwealth Educational Policy Institute is a joint venture between the VCU School of Education and Center for Public Policy.
 Committed to the expansion of public dialogue and participation in the important issues facing K-12 public education, CEPI provides research, analysis, training and service to education policymakers, school systems, citizens and the larger education community.

-Center for Urban and Regional Development (CURA) at VCU
+Center for Urban and Regional Analysis (CURA) at VCU

-The Center for Urban and Regional Development (CURA) at VCU provides economic research, policy analysis, statistical modeling and economic impact studies for business and government clients.
+The Center for Urban and Regional Analysis (CURA) at VCU provides economic research, policy analysis, statistical modeling and economic impact studies for business and government clients.
 Originally created by an act of the Virginia General Assembly in 1992, CURA brings together policymakers, business leaders and community groups to focus on cooperative approaches to revitalizing Virginia’s urban areas.